shafeeq/Sudoku/README.md

 `$ ./solve puzzle-foo`

-and if manul entry is preferred (the hardway),
+and if manual entry is preferred (the hardway),

 `$ ./ solve`